 The Saint-Paul Gate (Porte Saint-Paul or Lou Portau de San-Pau in Provençal dialect) gives access to the old town of Saint-Rémy-de-Provence.

-Place Jules Pellissier is situated in the centre of the old town.
-The shady square was built in 1793 on the site of a former convent.
-It is bordered by the town-hall and its belfry.
+Place Jules Pellissier lies in the centre of the old town.
+The shady square dates back to 1793, on the site of a former convent.
+It gave way to the town hall and its belfry.

 In its centre stands the Fontaine des Quatre Dauphins (fountain of the four dolphins).
 Inaugurated in 1814, it is dedicated to King Louis XVIII.
 It was inspired by the fountain with the same name in Aix-en-Provence.

-You’ll love having a coffee or an ice-cream under the 100 year-old plane trees!
+You’ll love coffee or an ice cream under the 100-year-old plane trees!

 4. The Hôtel Estrine and its Van Gogh museum

-The Hôtel Estrine (rue Estrine) was built in 1748 by Joseph de Pistoye.
+The Hôtel Estrine (Rue Estrine) dates back to 1748 and is the work of Joseph de Pistoye.

-The edifice is a good example of Provençal 18th-century architecture.
+The edifice is an excellent example of Provençal 18th-century architecture.

-In 1794, the house was acquired by Louis Estrine, a successful merchant from Marseilles, who gave his name to the mansion.
+In 1794, Louis Estrine acquired the house.
+This prosperous merchant from Marseilles gave his name to the mansion.

 After being bought by the municipality in 1985, the townhouse was restored in 1989 to house a museum dedicated to Van Gogh: the “Centre d’Art-Présence-Van Gogh”.

-Every year, the museum presents a different aspect of Van Gogh’s work as well as audio-visual presentations of the Dutch painter and his life and work.
+Every year, the museum presents a different aspect of Van Gogh’s work and audio-visual presentations of the Dutch painter and his life and work.

 5. Renaissance House

-At the corner of rue Lafayette and rue Lucien Estrine is a beautiful townhouse from the Renaissance.
-The building served as a town-hall from 1806 to 1820.
+There is a beautiful townhouse from the Renaissance at the corner of Rue Lafayette and Rue Lucien Estrine.
+The building served as a town hall from 1806 to 1820.